jarviscanada/jarvis_data_eng_CurtisLopes/core_java/grep/README.md

 # Grep App
 ## Introduction
-The Grep App is a command-line Java application that searches through a given directory's files for lines that match a given regular expression.
+The Grep App is a command-line Java application that recursively searches through a given directory's files for lines that match a given regular expression, and writes the matched lines to the given output file.
 The application supports two implementations: a traditional approach using `for` loops, and a modern lambda/stream-based approach.
 The project is configured with Maven for building and managing dependencies, and implements Java Streams and Lambda expressions (in the lambda implementation).
 The application is packaged using Docker for easy distribution.
 Development and testing were completed